japila-books/spark-sql-internals/docs/logical-operators/DescribeColumnCommand.md

 `run` requests the `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getTempViewOrPermanentTableMetadata[table metadata].

-NOTE: `run` uses the input `SparkSession` to access link:spark-sql-SparkSession.adoc#sessionState[SessionState] that in turn is used to access the link:spark-sql-SessionState.adoc#catalog[SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to access link:SparkSession.md#sessionState[SessionState] that in turn is used to access the link:spark-sql-SessionState.adoc#catalog[SessionCatalog].

 `run` takes the link:spark-sql-CatalogStatistics.adoc#colStats[column statistics] from the  link:spark-sql-CatalogTable.adoc#stats[table statistics] if available.